toshiakit/Analyzing-Fitness-Data-from-Wearable-Devices-in-MATLAB/README.md

 Analyzing Fitness Data from Wearable Devices in MATLAB
 ======================================================

-Collecting and tracking health and fitness data with smartphones and wearable devices is about to become a mainstream as the internet giants like Apple, Google and Samsung jumping into the fray.
+Collecting and tracking health and fitness data with smartphones and wearable devices is about to go mainstream as the internet giants like Apple, Google and Samsung jumping into the fray.
 But if you collect data, what's the point if you don't analyze it!

 I would like to use a publicly available dataset about weight lifting and pretend that we are going to build a mobile app to advise end users whether they are performing the exercise correctly, and if not, which common mistakes they are making.
 We will use machine learning/predictive modeling technique called 'Random Forest' popularized by Kaggle competitions to detect user activity patterns.

 Dataset to analyze
 ------------------

 [Human Activity Recognition (HAR)](http://groupware.les.inf.puc-rio.br/har) Weight Lifting Exercise Dataset provides measurements to determine "how well an activity was performed".
-Six subjects performed one set of 10 Unilateral Dumbbell Biceps Curl in 5 different ways.
+6  subjects performed 1 set of 10 Unilateral Dumbbell Biceps Curl in 5 different ways.

 1. exactly according to the specification (Class A)
 2. throwing the elbows to the front (Class B)